serenacao/SALAD/design/concepts/Friending/Friending.md

     - requires: requester, receiver are not friends and both registered users
     - effects: sends a friend request from requester to receiver

-- acceptFriend(user: User, request: FriendRequest): (request: FriendRequest)
+- acceptFriend(user: User, requester: User): ()
-    - requires: the receiver of the request is user
+    - requires: there exists a FriendRequest between user and requester
     - effects: sets the flag to true, requester and receiver are friends

-- removeFriend(user: User, request: FriendRequest): ()
+- removeFriend(user: User, requester: User): ()
     - requires: user is the requester or receiver of the request
     - effects: removes the friendrequest

+- getFriends(user: User): (friends: User[])
+    - effects: returns a list of users who are friends of the user